syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 * **Range** – Specifies the excel range to be exported.
 It provides full access to the exporting cell in excel.
 * **Record** – Gets the collection of underlying data objects that are exported.

-You can use this event to customize the properties of the `GridCells` that are exported to excel.
-The following code example illustrates how to customize the background color, foreground color and cellvalue of the header cells, record cells and caption summary cells while exporting.
+You can use this event to customize the properties of the grid cells that are exported to excel.
+The following code example illustrates how to customize the background color, foreground color and cell value of the header cells, record cells and caption summary cells while exporting.

 {% highlight c# %}
 //HandlingCellExportingEvent for exporting to Excel